M-earnest/diler_dgitial_literacy_course/_sources/index.md

 ### TL;DR

-Society is drifting into a digital world, while students are often left to fend for themselves or aquire the necessary skills to adapt to these changes on their own.
+Society is drifting into a digital world, and students are often left to fend for themselves or acquire the necessary skills to adapt to these changes on their own.

-This course will therefore explore the concept of digital literacy and its components in multiple sections, in an attempt to provide students with the necessary understanding and skills to self-sufficiently navigate digital spaces, aquire the necessary skillsets and contribute to the academic and scientific communities.
+This course will therefore explore the concept of digital literacy and its components in multiple sections, in an attempt to provide students with the necessary understanding and skills to self-sufficiently navigate digital spaces, acquire the necessary skillsets and contribute to the academic and scientific communities.

 ---------------------------------------

 ## I've got a question!

 In case you have any questions or difficulties with the lecture and its materials, please don’t hesitate a single second to get in touch with us.
 A great way to do this is to open an issue on the GitHub site of the course.
 You can of course further contact us via [E-mail](@psych.uni-frankfurt.de).
 Every feedback or idea you might have is highly appreciated and valued.

 ___
 ## Additional courses and ressoruces:

-There are many courses out there doing similar thing to this one with different specifications and foci, so feel free to browse and check the following out:
+There are many courses out there doing a similar thing to this one with different specifications and foci, so feel free to browse and check the following out:

-You might also be interested in checking out these ressources for an even more in-depth information worth a read:
+You might also be interested in checking out these resources for even more in-depth information worth a read:

 * [**Data Literacy – What is it and why does it matter?**](https://www.coursera.org/learn/data-literacy-what-is-it-and-why-does-it-matter#syllabus)